laravel/docs/testing.md

         }
     }

+> {note} Starting from version 6.8.x, new unit tests created with Artisan extend the TestCase class from PHPUnit.
+Due to this change, the Laravel framework is no longer booted in order to shorten the runtime of the tests.
+If you want to use functions from Laravel, these tests are better suited for the feature tests.

 > {note} If you define your own `setUp` / `tearDown` methods within a test class, be sure to call the respective `parent::setUp()` / `parent::tearDown()` methods on the parent class.